mindmapper15/Voice-Converter/README.md

-# 딥 러닝을 이용한 음성 변환기(Voice-Converter)
+# Voice Converter using deep learning.

-This program is based on by https://github.com/andabi/deep-voice-conversion
+This program is based on https://github.com/andabi/deep-voice-conversion

 Original Author :